Regent University: Academic and communal facilities

 The University Library Building houses the university's libraries and Robertson Hall is home to the Schools of Government, Law, and Undergraduate Studies.
 The Communication & Performing Arts Center, home for the School of Communication & the Arts, is a 135000 sqft building with two theatres, a production studio, sound stage, screening theatres, and a backlot.
 The Student Center is a 31000 sqft facility includes a bookstore, student organization offices, dining hall, computer lab, and student lounge.
 The Administration Building, along with administrative offices, includes the School of Education.
 The Classroom Building accommodates the schools of Business & Leadership and Psychology & Counseling.
 The adjoined Chapel and Divinity Building are the most recent additions to the campus, completed in 2013.

 The Founders Inn and Spa

 Completed in 1990, The Founders Inn and Spa hotel was originally part of the Christian Broadcasting Network before Regent University assumed ownership.
-It was sold to the Hilton Hotel company in 2018.
+Management was assumed by Hilton Hotel company in 2018.
 The hotel features neo-Georgian architecture in keeping with the rest of the university campus.
 The name of the hotel refers to the Founding Fathers.